OpenSpace/OpenSpace-Docs/content/universe/index.md

 These data sets are more homogeneous, consisting mostly of galaxy surveys.
 We also display the microwave all-sky images here, and a few other contextual data sets.

-Unlike the Milky Way that is organized by object type, here we divide the data by nearby surveys, deep sky surveys, and the cosmic microwave background all-sky maps.
+Unlike the Milky Way that is organized by object type, here we divide data by nearby surveys, deep sky surveys, and the cosmic microwave background all-sky maps.

 :::{figure} universe.png
 :align: left